Code-Institute-Submissions/besheraj-milestone1/README.md

 used to design the icons in the footer.
 ### Github:
 the whole project commited and pushed to github repository and published on Github pages.
+### Java Scrip:
+google maps.

 # Testing:
+ ## Nav bar
+ - click on home to reload the oage
+ - click on classes link to the weekly classes timetable.
+ - click on find us link to the Find Us section.
+ ## hero image
+ - click on join us link to the send us a message form.
+ ## logo
+ - click on logo to reload the page.
+ ## google maps
+ - ablitiy to move arround the location.
+ ## Form
+ - fill all the fields and click on send now the page will reload.
+ - missing the first name field will return with please fill in the first name.
+ - missing the last name field will return with please fill in the last name.
+ - missing the phone number field will return with please fill in the phone number.
+ - missing the email field will return with please fill in the email.
+ - missing the your message field will return with please fill in the your message.
+ ## Footer
+ - click on facebook icon and will direct you to facebook website.
+ - click on twitter icon and will direct you to twitter website.
+ - click on instagram icon and will direct you to instagram website.
+ - click on twitter icon and will direct you to twitter website.
+## HTML5 and CSS3 W3 school validation
+The HTML and CSS code both validate it by the w3 schools.
+## Responsive
+### responsive design
+the design tested on google chrome dev tool and been inspected to tablet and mobile screens.
+### responsive table
+the table can be scrolled horizotally in both tablet and mobile devices.

+# Deployment
+The site was deployed to GitHub pages by following the below steps:

+Log in to the repository - https://github.com/besheraj/milestone1 Click Settings
+Scroll down to GitHub Pages
+Set Source to Branch:master
+Click Save

+# Credits
+## Images
+all images downloaded from https://www.pexels.com/
+## Code
+- contact us:
+the code straucture used in the online cv project by code institute.
+- her image css style:
+used the opacity css trick from https://codepen.io/ncerminara/pen/eFzJI/
+## Contect
+all content i created myself
+## Icons
+by Fontawesome
+## Map
+by Google.
+## table
+by bootstrap